 Occupational health advice from a doctor who does not have a formal occupational health qualification can be challenged by an employee.

 The only defensible route for employers to get occupational health advice is to obtain it from a doctor with a formal qualification.
-DOccMed, AFOM, MFOM and FFOM are the only qualifications that matter.
+DOccMed, Dip OH, Adv Dip OH, AFOM, MFOM and FFOM are the only qualifications that matter.
 If a doctor does not have at least one, buyer beware.

-All the team of doctors at Occupational Health Assessment Limited have the relevant minimum qualifications and each has at a minimum of five years’ post-graduate experience.
-That means you can rely on their advice.
+All the team of doctors at Occupational Health Assessment Limited are Members of Fellows of the Faculty of Occupational Medicine.
+They exceed the relevant minimum qualifications and each has at a minimum of fifteen years’ post-graduate experience.
+That means you can fully rely on their advice.